hotgluebanjo/smrty/README.md

 # `smrty`

-Typographic quotes, dashes and ellipsis from plaintext stdin.
+Typographic quotes, dashes and ellipsis from plaintext `stdin`.

 ```
 $ smrty